 System vs. Controls

 SSAE 16 requires a description of the system, whereas SAS 70 asked for a description of controls.
-After SSAE 16 was released, practitioners have largely agreed that description of the term “system” is more expansive and detailed compared to the requirement of describing merely the controls.
+After SSAE 16 was released, practitioners have come to the firm opinion that the description of the term “system” is more expansive and detailed compared to the requirement of describing merely the controls.

-SAS 70 never required anything like it, but SSAE 16 calls for a written assertion by management that must be made by the service organization and provided to the service auditor.
-Here is what the management assertion must include:
+SAS 70 never required anything like it, but SSAE 16 calls for a written assertion level by internal management that must be made by the service organization and provided to the service auditor.
+Here is what the management assertion must provide:

-- Assurance that the description fairly presents the organization’s “system.”
+- Assurance that the description fairly presents the internal organization’s “system.”

 - Assurance that the control objectives were suitably designed and operating effectively.